 This message center holds keys and Oakley’s leashes.
 I love that it hides the dog leash so we don’t have to stare at it!

 That small door is the old milk crate door.
 Isn’t that fun?!
-It actually made hanging things on that wall a little tricky, but we made it work.

 Sunglasses: